-The U.S. State Department refuses to acknowledge Allison and Stefania’s marriage and, consequently, the citizenship of their son Lucas.
+Triumph!
+The U.S. State Department changed its discriminatory policy, acknowledged Allison and Stefania’s marriage, and the citizenship of their son Lucas.

 Allison was living in New York City when she met Stefania, who was there on vacation from Italy.
 After Stefania went back, the two stayed in touch and visited as much as they could.
 Though they wanted to live together in the United States, Allison could not sponsor Stefania for a visa because of the Defense of Marriage Act (which was eventually struck down in 2015 by the Supreme Court).
 So the two women moved to London and built a life there, including getting married and having two sons, Lucas and Massi.